kivutar/rombundler/README.md

 ROMBundler will read the ini file, load the emulator and the ROM and the game will start in full screen mode.

+You can then rename `rombundler` with the name of your game, change it's icon, and distribute this as a zip.

 # TODO

  * Windows releases